 What is it like when your parents are divorced — and one finds a new partner?
 In this coming-of-age story written from two different points of view, Naomi’s mom is dating a man named Tom who has a daughter also named Naomi.
 Both girls’ parents push them to become friends.
 Of course, both girls feel resistant — especially when Naomi’s mom asks her to go by her first and middle name — Naomi Marie — to differentiate the two.
 It’s a tricky time in these kids’ lives, something the authors made relatable and enjoyable to read.
 The wisdom the parents give to their kids and their unwavering love of their children is inspiring.
 This is a story that rings true with a pitch perfect ending.

-I’m so impressed with this book, the second in the series.
-It’s an action-packed mystery filled with adventure and lots of español.
 Eddie, his best friend Jonah, and his parents are on vacation in Mexico.
-When their new friend Julia’s family’s Mayan mask is stolen from their hotel, an Eddie’s dad is a suspect, Eddie and Jonah decide to solve the mystery themselves.
-Only they don’t speak Spanish all that well, and there’s more to this mystery than just a stolen mask to they team up with their new Mexican friend.
+When Eddie’s dad becomes the primary suspect in a theft of a stolen Mayan mask so Eddie and Jonah decide to solve the mystery themselves.
+Only they don’t speak Spanish all that well, and there’s more to this mystery than just a stolen mask.
 You’ll love the Spanish words throughout, the well-paced action, and the characters.

 I loved this book because it personalizes a very real situation — when parents get deported without their children.
 When Mari’s parents are deported, she and her sisters are left behind on the farm where her parents worked.
 Mari and the farm family’s son, Tyler, develop a friendship that helps both of them cope with the growing challenges in their lives while Mari hopes that one day her family will be reunited.